 (e) the betting constitutes permitted gaming, or social gambling, as defined in the Gaming and Wagering Commission Act 1987.

-Penalty: $10 000, or 24 months imprisonment, or both.
+Penalty: a fine of $10 000, or 24 months imprisonment, or both.

 [Section 27 inserted: No. 35 of 2003 s.
-89.]
+89; amended: No. 41 of 2018 s.
+15(3).]

 27A.
-Offshore betting
+Interstate and offshore betting

 (1) In this section —

-approved sporting event means —

-(a) a sporting event; or

-(b) a specific contingency of, or relating to, a sporting event,

-that is the subject of an approval given under section 4B(2);

 authorised person means —

 (a) a bookmaker; or

-(b) a person authorised under the law of another State or Territory to engage in or conduct betting on races or sporting events; or
+(b) a person authorised under the law of another State or Territory to engage in or conduct betting on events; or

 (c) an offshore betting operator granted an exemption by the Commission under this section;

-offshore bet means a bet made —
+interstate or offshore bet means a bet made —

-(a) on a race, or on an approved sporting event, conducted in Australia; and
+(a) on an event or contingency outside the State; and

 (b) by telephone or electronically by means of the internet, subscription television or any other on-line communications system; and

-(c) with a person who is outside the State (including a person who is outside Australia).
+(c) with a person who is outside the State (including a person who is outside Australia);

+permitted event or contingency means —

+(a) an event or contingency approved under section 4B(2); or

+(b) an event or contingency, except a prohibited event or contingency, on which betting is permitted by the laws of another State or a Territory.

 (2) A person in this State who makes an offshore bet with a person who the person making the bet knows, or would be reasonably expected to know, is not an authorised person commits an offence.

-Penalty: $5 000, or 12 months imprisonment, or both.
+Penalty for this subsection: a fine of $5 000, or 12 months imprisonment, or both.

+(2A) A person in this State who makes an interstate or offshore bet on an event or contingency that is not a permitted event or contingency commits an offence.

+Penalty for this subsection: a fine of $2 500.

+(2B) A person other than an authorised person who offers an interstate or offshore bet in this State commits an offence.

+Penalty for this subsection: a fine of $5 000 and imprisonment for 1 year.

+(2C) A person who offers an interstate or offshore bet in this State on an event or contingency that is not a permitted event or contingency commits an offence.

+Penalty for this subsection: a fine of $5 000 and imprisonment for 1 year.

 (3) A person who —

-(a) is in possession of a record that is kept or used in connection with, or that relates to, an offshore bet; and
+(a) is in possession of a record that is kept or used in connection with, or that relates to, an interstate or offshore bet; and

-(b) knows, or would be reasonably expected to know, that the person with whom the offshore bet was made is not an authorised person,
+(b) knows, or would be reasonably expected to know, that the person with whom the interstate or offshore bet was made is not an authorised person,

 commits an offence.

-Penalty: $5 000, or 12 months imprisonment, or both.
+Penalty for this subsection: a fine of $5 000, or 12 months imprisonment, or both.

 (4) On an application in a form approved by the Commission accompanied by the prescribed fee, and on such supporting information as the Commission may direct being furnished to the satisfaction of the Commission, the Commission may grant an offshore betting operator an exemption for the purposes of this section.